-Admission Requirements: In addition to the College admission procedures outlined on page 24, applicants must have a current State of Iowa EMT certification and achieve a minimum ACCUPLACER® reading score of 70.
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must have a current State of Iowa EMT certification and achieve a minimum ACCUPLACER® reading score of 70.
 ACT® or ACT Compass® scores are also acceptable.